sjackman/uniqtag-paper/UniqTag.md

 human genome and build 75, the number of common gene and protein identifiers between builds, and the number of genes with peptide sequences that are identical between builds.](figure/ensembl.png)

+![The number of common UniqTag identifiers between older builds of the Ensembl human genome and the current build 75 for different values of *k*.](figure/k.png)